NGC 3726

-NGC 3726 is a barred spiral galaxy located in the constellation Ursa Major.
+NGC 3726 is a barred spiral galaxy located in the northern constellation of Ursa Major.
 It is located at a distance of circa 45 million light years from Earth, which, given its apparent dimensions, means that NGC 3726 is about 85,000 light years across.
-It was discovered by William Herschel on February 5, 1788.
+It was discovered by German-British astronomer William Herschel on February 5, 1788.

 Structure

 NGC 3726 is a spiral galaxy with a small bar, seen with medium inclination.
 The bar is 1.38 arcseconds across and it ends at an inner ring with 1.50 arcseconds diameter.
 The bluest regions of star formation are located at the ring.

 Three arms emanate from the ring.
 The southern is the brightest and the north is the best defined.
 The third arm emanates from the east side of the ring, moves towards NNW and then bends sharply to the southwest.
 The spiral arms are thick and well defined and can be traced for half a revolution.
 The arms then branch into fragments.
 The spiral pattern of the galaxy is a bit disturbed and asymmetrical.
 Numerous bright HII regions are present in the galaxy.
 The galaxy has a massive dark matter halo.